-Following the restart of the 2020 FIA Formula 1 World Championship in Austria, the team makes its way across the border for the final leg in the opening triple-header at the Hungaroring in Budapest.
+Following the restart of the 2020 FIA Formula 1 World Championship in Austria, Williams makes its way across the border for the final leg in the opening triple-header at the Hungaroring in Budapest.

 Once again, the event will be held behind closed doors to ensure the safety of all involved.